sveetch/cookiecutter-sveetch-djangoapp/docs/usage.rst

     make install migrations quality
     make migrate

-Don't merge the line within the first one, it won't work.
+Don't merge the second line within the first one, it won't work.

 ..
 Hint::
     If you plan to create your own application models, you will create them and